The Architecture of Agency Volume 6 The Tariff Illusion

 4. Government revenue.
 The sales pitch: tariffs fund the government without raising income taxes.
 The reality: this was true in the nineteenth century, when customs houses were the only tax apparatus a state could run.
 Today, tariffs are an absurdly inefficient way to raise revenue — they distort trade in the collection and, because they fall on ordinary goods, they hit the poorest consumers hardest.
 If revenue is the goal, there are cleaner and fairer taxes.

 5. Political patronage and populism.
 The sales pitch: “I’m protecting your job from foreigners.”
 The reality: political theatre at its most cynical.
-This is not a fifth argument so much as the truth behind the other four, and it deserves its own section.
+This is not a fifth argument so much as the truth behind the other four.

 Why the Refuted Policy Persists